wygulmage/xmobar/readme.md

   for XFT fonts. `<fc=#FF0000,#000000:0>string</fc>` will have a background matching the bar's height.

+- `<box>string</box>` will print string surrounded by a box in the foreground color.
+The `box` tag accepts several optional arguments to tailor its looks:
+  - `type`: `Top`, `Bottom`, `HBoth` (a single line above or below string, or both), `Left`, `Right`, `VBoth` (single vertical lines), `Full` (a rectangle, the default).
+  - `color`: the color of the box lines.
+  - `width`: the width of the box lines.
+  - `offset`: an alignment char (L, C or R) followed by the amount of pixels to offset the box lines; the alignment denotes the position of the resulting line, with L/R meaning top/bottom for the vertical lines, and left/right for horizontal ones.

+  For example, a box underlining its text with a line of with 2 and a margin of 3 pixels either side would be:
+           <box type=Bottom width=2 offset=C3>string</box>

 - `<fn=1>string</fn>` will print `string` with the first font from `additionalFonts`.
 The index `0` corresponds to the standard font.